A model of person-centred rehabilitation

 Therefore, person-centred care will only happen if two conditions are met.
 That is the only conclusion I can draw, assuming the model developed in the paper is valid.

 The first condition is that each professional rehabilitation engagement with the patient has the five attributes set out, and the professional adheres to the five characteristics in all interactions.
-Although the attitudes and behaviours needed may not be universally present in all rehabilitation staff, I think achieving this condition would be quite achievable.
+Although the attitudes and behaviours needed may not be universally present in all rehabilitation staff, achieving this condition is possible.

 The second condition is that all organisations involved with a patient’s rehabilitation need to have a patient-centred approach embedded in their culture, from the most senior executives to the newly joined junior assistant in an office.
 To make this clear, this:

-- includes any organisation that provides rehabilitation, however the service is actually named (see here for a list of common names used for rehabilitation services)
+- includes any organisation that provides rehabilitation; however, the service is named (see here for a list of common names used for rehabilitation services)

-- needs to be lead from the very top of the organisation
+- needs to be led from the very top of the organisation

 - needs to be embedded in all policies concerned with patients

-- includes all intervention with disabled people including provision of equipment and delivery of personal care and support
+- includes all intervention with disabled people, including the provision of equipment and delivery of personal care and support,

 - must include the ‘front-line services’, the people and the teams involved

 Is the framework valid?
-The evidence used to develop it is substantial, though this does not prove validity.
-I think the most robust evidence of reality is the observation that almost all attempts to improve patient-centred care have failed.
+The evidence used to develop it is substantial, though more is needed to prove validity.
+The most robust evidence of reality is that almost all attempts to improve patient-centred care have failed.
 And none of the attempts has tried to change a whole organisation.

 Most of the remaining attributes identified are good attributes of good service but are not specific to being patient-centred.

 We can start the process.
-I make a few suggestions.
+I have made a few suggestions.

-- The individual clinical attributes can be taught to all healthcare staff, and they can be trained in the skills need to succeed.
+- The individual clinical attributes can be taught to all healthcare staff, who can be trained in the skills needed to succeed.

-- an assessment tool should be developed based on the five attributed to assess how patient-centred a professional is and to give constructive feedback on performance.
+- an assessment tool should be developed based on the five attributes to assess how patient-centred a professional is and to give constructive feedback on performance.

-- expert multi-disciplnary teams can discuss how each member can learn the skills needed, and then how the team can be more patient-centred in its own policies and procedures
+- expert multi-disciplnary teams can discuss how each member can learn the skills needed and then how the group can be more patient-centred in its policies and procedures